ange-daumal/data-visualization-course/README.md

     - Usage of **`seaborn`**, a package based on `matplotlib` for high-level visualization
     - Implementation of Linear Discriminant Analysis (LDA) using `numpy`

+## Chapter 4
+* Lesson 1:
+    - Introduction to Machine Learning algorithms
+    - Usage and visualization of a Decision Tree
+    - Learn how to validate and improve a model using `sklearn` methods
+* Lesson 2:
+    - Learn about ensemble methods (bagging, boosting)
+    - Introduction to different machine learning models.